Tomislav Zubčić

-Tomislav Zubčić (born 17 January 1990) is a Croatian professional basketball player currently playing for Napoli Basket of the Lega Basket Serie A. Standing at 2.11 m, he plays both the power forward and center positions.
+Tomislav Zubčić (born 17 January 1990) is a Croatian professional basketball player for Astros de Jalisco of the Liga Nacional de Baloncesto Profesional (LNBP).
+Standing at 2.11 m, he plays both the power forward and center positions.

 Professional career

 NBA

 On 28 June 2012, Zubčić was selected by the Toronto Raptors with the 56th overall pick in the 2012 NBA draft.
 On 30 June 2015, his rights were traded to the Oklahoma City Thunder in exchange for Luke Ridnour and cash considerations.

 On 17 September 2016, the Thunder renounced to Zubčić's draft rights, making him eligible to sign with any NBA team.

 Europe

 Zubčić grew up with KK Zadar youth teams and with Cibona Zagreb juniors.
 He spent the 2007–08 season with KK Rudeš, before returning to Cibona for the 2008–09 season.
 He went on to win three championships with Cibona, departing the club on 16 January 2013, in order to join Lietuvos rytas of the Lithuanian League.
 He played half a season with Rytas before returning to Croatia for the 2013–14 season, signing with Cedevita Zagreb on 27 September 2013.
 He played for Cedevita until October 2015, leaving the club after appearing in just nine games to begin the 2015–16 season.